ericcornelissen/svgo-action/docs/inputs.md

 | -------------- | ------------- |
 | `svgo-version` | `2`           |

-The `svgo-version` option allows you to specify the major version of [SVGO] that you want to use.
+The `svgo-version` input allows you to specify the major version of [SVGO] that you want to use.
 This can be either `1` for the latest v1.x.x release or `2` for the latest v2.x.x release.